 Enter the password that you set in Step 5 and you are connected to the Raspberry Pi.

-If you are using ‘raspberry’ as ‘pi’ user password (it is the default password for Raspberry Pi) there will be a warning about it that you will see every login and keeping it in this way is not secure.
+If you are using ‘raspberry’ as ‘pi’ user password (it is the default password for Raspberry Pi) there will be a warning that you will see every login and keeping it this way is not secure.
 We can change the ‘pi’ user password with a simple command.

 ssh-keygen -t rsa